|

 flea is digested within the dog’s intestine, the tapeworm hatches and

 anchors itself to the intestinal lining.
+A dog

 become infected with Echinococcus when it eats a small mammal,